 Some of their key features include:

-• Increased ground clearance and ride height for better approach and departure angle
+- Increased ground clearance and ride height for better approach and departure angle

-• More compression and droop travel for better wheel articulation
+- More compression and droop travel for better wheel articulation

-• Option to choose between a variety of damping curves suitable for different terrain and speeds
+- Option to choose between a variety of damping curves suitable for different terrain and speeds

-• Position sensitive damping, although you only get this feature on high-end coilovers
+- Position sensitive damping, although you only get this feature on high-end coilovers

 If your truck hardly gets any trail-time and most of your driving is done on the street, then you can get away with a simple leveling-kit, entry level coilovers, or even your stock suspension.

-High-end stuff is best utilized by enthusiasts who take off-road driving seriously.
+High-end stuff is best utilized by enthusiasts who take off-road driving very seriously.
 If you’re into rock crawling, mudding, competitive racing, or simply want no limits on what your truck can do, then you’ll need coilovers that offer features such as:

-• Zone control
+- Zone control

-• External reservoirs
+- External reservoirs

-• Bypass tubes for position sensitivity
+- Bypass tubes for position sensitivity

-• Application specific valving
+- Application specific valving

-• Rebuildibility
+- Rebuildibility

 Understanding Threaded Shock Bodies

+All coilovers have either partially or fully threaded bodies.
+Threads help to enable the use of locking collars; some coilovers have 2 collars, while others have 3.
 The first collar (closest to the spring) helps to keep the spring captive by pushing it up against the upper perch.
-The job of the 2nd collar is to keep the first one locked in place.
+The 2nd collar’s job is to keep the first one locked in place.

 Some coilovers, usually the cheaper ones, have a 3rd collar, and its purpose is to lock the adjustable lower mount.
 This is a feature that you’ll only find on fully threaded coilovers, because in order to be adjustable, the lower mount needs threads to latch on to.